Tooth Extraction Near You

 - If you have damage and decay: If your tooth is badly damaged or decayed to the extent that a filling or crown is unnecessary, it may require tooth removal.

 If you are looking to receive tooth extractions in West Edmonton, contact our dental clinic to schedule a consultation.
 At Aldergrove Dental Clinic, we strive to provide our patients with dental extractions near you that you can trust.

 Looking For Tooth Extraction in West Edmonton

 Tooth extraction is always your dentist’s last resort when other options aren’t possible.
 Your dentist will never extract your tooth unless it’s absolutely necessary.
 Your safety and comfort are always a top priority when it comes to all dental procedures, especially tooth extraction.
 If you’re looking to receive tooth extractions in West Edmonton, AB T5T 1Y7, our dentist will administer a local anesthetic to numb the tooth.
 If you have anxiety or fear surrounding tooth extraction, dental sedation can also be administered.
 If your tooth is impacted—doesn’t have enough room to erupt through the gums—your dentist will remove the tooth in pieces.

 Tooth extractions can be categorized into simple and surgical extractions.
 A simple tooth extraction occurs when your tooth is visible in your mouth, typically in the case of a severely decayed or damaged tooth or if you have braces.
 A surgical extraction, on the other hand, is an operation that consists of the removal of a tooth that isn’t visible in your mouth.
 A tooth that isn’t visible in your mouth may not have erupted or broken off.

 Post Extraction and Recovery

 To learn more about dental extraction near you or to assess your need for tooth extraction, contact our dental clinic today.
-At Aldergrove Dental we offer teeth extractions in NW Edmonton.
+At Aldergrove Dental, we offer teeth extractions in West Edmonton.